 The microwave is one of the most used kitchen appliances in the home.
 Learn how to clean your microwave.
+Enjoy a clean microwave in minutes with the easiest way to clean your microwave!

 The microwave is a pretty handy appliance to have in the kitchen but, if yours is anything like mine, it doesn’t often get cleaned.
 Why?
 The answer is simple: because I forget about it when I am cleaning the kitchen.
 I am here to tell you though, that cleaning your microwave is easy.